Maciej Klich

-Maciej Klich (Mattias Jan-Maria) (born February 28, 1958, in Kraków.) is a Polish historian, graphic artist, and a former anti-communist Polish independence diaspora activist.
-In 1980, Klich co-founded the Independent Students' Association in Silesia.
-Klich was interned from December 24, 1981, during the martial law set by the communist regime in Poland.
-In interment camps, Klich created 70+ stamps for the so-called "camp mail".
-Klich was released on July 23, 1982.
-After his release, Klich participated in the underground Solidarity and the underground Independent Students' Association (Polish: Niezależne Zrzeszenie Studentów, NZS).
-In 1984, Klich forcefully immigrated to Sweden (Stockholm) due to a "forced migration" set by the communist regime in Poland.
+Maciej Klich (Mattias Jan-Maria) [ˈmat͡ɕɛj klʲix'] (born 28 February 1958) is a Polish historian, graphic artist, and former anti-communist Polish independence activist.
+In 1980, Klich co-founded the Independent Students' Association (Polish: Niezależne Zrzeszenie Studentów, NZS) in Silesia.
+Klich was interned on 24 December 1981, during the martial law set by the communist regime in Poland.
+In internment camps, Klich created 70+ stamps for the so-called "camp mail".
+Klich was released on 23 July 1982.
+After his release, Klich participated in the underground Solidarity, and the underground Independent Students' Association.

+In 1984, Klich had to forcefully immigrate to Stockholm, Sweden, due to a "forced migration" set by the communist regime in Poland.
+He was then banned from entering Poland from 1984 until the regime's fall in 1989.
 After immigrating to Sweden, Klich would help Lithuanian children in international summer camps and would sponsor International Scout Integration Camps from 1992 to 2001.